Aviah/django-selenium-page-objects/README.md

 		home = HomePage(browser=dashboard.logout())

-The more step, pages and elements are involved, the more actions become useful.
+The more steps, pages and elements are involved, the more an action becomes useful.

 ## Page id

 An optional but recommended test that each page object runs is that it instanciate the correct application page.
-A page_id is a hidden HTML attribute that the page object init tries to find when CHECK_PAGE_ID = True.
+A page_id is a hidden HTML attribute that the page object init tries to find when `CHECK_PAGE_ID = True` (see [Settings](settings.py)).

-To add page_id, add the following snippet to the base template.
+To add `page_id`, add the following snippet to the base template.
 It should run when the page is ready.
-If you use jQuery, put it in the $(function(){}) script:
+If you use jQuery, put it in the `$(function(){})` script:

 	$('body').append('<span id="page_id" page_id="{% block page_id %}base{% endblock page_id %}" style="display:none;"></span>');